MicrosoftDocs/azure-media-services/media-services/latest/includes/task-list-asset-filters-rest.md

 ### List asset filters with REST

-See the Media Services [REST API](/rest/api/media/asset-filters/list).
+See the Media Services [REST API](/rest/api/media/asset-filters/list) for listing asset filters.